alexgabriel8/project-pokedex/README.md

 ## Functionalities

-**A list of Pokémons that:**
+**Pokémon List:**

-- [X] Is initially populated with 10 Pokémons fetched from the PokéAPI or recovered from user's Local Storage if saved there.
+- [X] Initially populated with 10 Pokémons fetched from the PokéAPI or recovered from user's Local Storage if saved there.
 - [X] Adds Pokémons by typing its name or ID or by letting the App get 1 to 10 random ones.
 - [X] Exhibits amount of Pokémons inside it.
 - [X] Allows deleting a Pokémon from it.